Auquan/help_project/_posts/contributors/example.md

-[Copy this page for you and change sections in square brackets]
+[Copy this page for you and change sections in square brackets - remove this line]

 ---
 layout: media